beloslavamalakova/dbl_1/README.md

 ### sentiment - sentiment_analysis_DFs.py
 This file runs sentiment analysis using Vader on KLM and its competitors, saving the sentiment (Positive/Neutral/Negative) and the sentiment score of each tweet.
 Then, in "sentiment_analysis.ipynb" the sentiment evolution of conversations is analyzed.

+### sentiment/translation_google_colab.ipynb
+This can ONLY be run in Google Colab.
+And can be run at any point after running sentiment/sentiment_analysis_DFs.py.
+The only extra package that needs to be installed is dl-translate.
+The pip-install code for this is in the notebook.
+This notebook takes the Dutch tweets from KLM's conversations, translates the Dutch text to English.
+And computes the sentiment with VADER.
+In the notebook, the klm_conv_standard has to be uploaded.
+And when everything is done it will download the resulting data frame as "translation_final.csv".
+The notebook has extra instructions for all these steps.

 ### Testing of the results:
 We tested both with manually labeled data and with an already existing dataset on Kaggle: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/data